Content Creator Expense Tracker — Track Income & Expenses, File Taxes Confidently

 - Props & wardrobe: items used specifically for content and not as ordinary street clothes — costumes, themed outfits, set pieces.

 - Platform fees: the cut Patreon, OnlyFans, Substack, Bandcamp, and others take from your gross.
-Track the gross as income, the fee as expense.
+ExpenseBot auto-detects the rate and splits gross / fee / net for you — see the Platform Fee Tracking section above.

 - Merch costs: printing, shipping, packaging, fulfillment service fees.